verhovsky/books-futures-explained/src/6_future_example.md

 These `Futures` are rather simple.
 Imagine our generator from a few chapters back.
 Every `await` point is like a `yield` point.

-Instead of `yielding` a value we pass in, it yields the `Future` we're awaiting.
+Instead of `yielding` a value we pass in, it yields the `Future` we're awaiting, so when we poll a future the first time we run the code up until the first `await` point where it yields a new Future we poll and so on until we reach a **leaf-future**.
-In turn this `Future` is polled.

-Now, as is the case in our code, our `mainfut` contains two non-leaf futures which it awaits, and all that happens is that these state machines are polled as well until some "leaf future" in the end is finally polled and either returns `Ready` or `Pending`.
+Now, as is the case in our code, our `mainfut` contains two non-leaf futures which it awaits, and all that happens is that these state machines are polled until some "leaf future" in the end either returns `Ready` or `Pending`.

 The way our example is right now, it's not much better than regular synchronous code.
 For us to actually await multiple futures at the same time we somehow need